 Jennifer outlined how the Mid and South Essex Health and Care Partnership’s COVID-19 response and recovery programme built on existing work to improve inclusion of staff and communities through a number of initiatives.
 The programme has broadened the conversation, improved representation and provided varied insights which will inform how services are designed to ensure they are effective as possible for their population.

-COVID-19 affected five year plan to bring together all of health and care’s organisations together to support healthier communities in the area, with a focus on engaging diverse communities and individuals, involving their own workforce and building insights into service planning.
+COVID-19 caused an accelration of an existing five-year plan to bring together all of health and care’s organisations together to support healthier communities in the area, with a focus on engaging diverse communities and individuals, involving their own workforce and building insights into service planning.

 Dr Julian Brown – GP Partner at Litchum Health Centre and Founder of Health Amplifier